 - approve the annual administration budget and the total full-time equivalent complement

 - approve the Corporate Plan, including the corporate performance measures

-- approve the annual assessment of corporate performance and evaluate Board and Board committee performance
+- approve the annual assessment of corporate performance

 - approve the Remuneration Framework, the remuneration pool and short-term incentive targets